Goally Penguin Logo with Sunglasses

 Goally

-What Is the Difference Between Verbal and Nonverbal Communication?
+What is the Difference Between Verbal and Nonverbal Communication?

-Types of Verbal Communication
+Understanding Verbal Communication

 verbal and nonverbal communication.
 A young boy points at something that he wants his dad to look at.